SearidangPa/theme-loader.nvim/readme.md

 ## What is theme-loader?
 * Automatically loads themes based on the OS theme.
+* To speed up loading, it has a cache file that stores the last used theme.
+Then, in the background, it checks the OS theme and loads a different theme if it is different from the last one.
+* Only works for mac and windows, because i don't have linux

 ## How I set it up
 ```lua